Alkaptonuria

 Diagnostic Delay

-- Early symptoms such as dark urine may be overlooked or misattributed, delaying diagnosis.
+Early symptoms such as dark urine are often overlooked or misattributed to benign causes.

 Clinical Presentation